 Of course, you might have already set up

-hook script to prevent
+a pre-commit hook script to prevent

 commits (see the section called “Implementing Repository Hooks”).